Emacs: Dynamic buffer-local fringe

 - keep global

-disabled - when
+fringe-modedisabled - when

-minor mode in enabled in a buffer, enable fringes temporarily in that buffer for any warnings/errors; when there's no warning/error, disable fringes again
+flycheckminor mode in enabled in a buffer, enable fringes temporarily in that buffer for any warnings/errors; when there's no warning/error, disable fringes again

-disabled globally, only the following is needed in the emacs
+To keep the fringe-mode disabled globally, only the following is needed in the emacs init file:

 (fringe-mode -1)

-, I've come up with the following function, which to be applied as an advice
+Now, for the tricky part of enabling-disabling fringes dynamically/on-demand for flycheck, I've come up with the following function, which to be applied as an advice around (:around) the call to the flycheck-finish-current-syntax-check function which does the actual syntax checking in flycheck:

 (defun local-flycheck-auto-manage-fringe-advice (oldfunc &rest args) "Enable fringes dynamically when `flycheck' checks for syntax in the current buffer." (when (or (not left-fringe-width) (<= left-fringe-width 0)) (setq left-fringe-width 10 right-fringe-width 0) (flycheck-refresh-fringes-and-margins)) (apply oldfunc args) (unless flycheck-current-errors (setq left-fringe-width 0 right-fringe-width 0) (flycheck-refresh-fringes-and-margins)))

-The above uses the buffer-local left-fringe-width
+The above uses the buffer-local left-fringe-width and right-fringe-width variables to set the fringe widths.

-Now, just adding the above as an advice
+Now, just adding the above as an advice would suffice:

 (advice-add #'flycheck-finish-current-syntax-check :around #'local-flycheck-auto-manage-fringe-advice)